christinazavou/ANNFASS/documentation/papers/style_transfer/HuEtAl2017.md

 ##### Result
 They demonstrate that the co-location of style-defining elements allows to solve problems like style classification and is useful for: style revealing view selection, style-aware sampling, style-driven modeling for 3D shapes.

+They presented a method for:
+    - discovering defining elements thst characterize a given style (where the elements are co-located across the shapes of the style) including both positive and negative elements of the style

+They evaluated with:
+    - qualitative method
+    - quantitative method

+They presented:
+    - examples of style-aware applications

 ### Interesting
 - see in fig.12 in Building shapes it's the most confusing style elements...i.e. elements of style 'european' can appear in buildings that are of style 'chineese' etc
+- in fig 16 i see that they learn SVM detector for each element

 ### My Questions
 1. is the goal to clusterize the 3D objects according to their style ?